Washington Kastles: History

-The Kastles began World TeamTennis play as an expansion franchise in 2008 and finished 6–8 in their inaugural season.
+The Washington Kastles were founded by local entrepreneur Mark Ein on February 14, 2008, where they finished 6–8.

 They won their first King Trophy (named after former world No. 1 player and league co-owner Billie Jean King) in 2009 despite losing their first four matches and finishing just 7–7 during the regular season.

 The Kastles failed to qualify for the playoffs in 2010 but then went undefeated in both the 2011 and 2012 seasons, winning all 14 regular-season matches, the Eastern Conference championship and the WTT championship.

 In 2011, the Kastles went undefeated, the first perfect season for a World TeamTennis team and only the second team, after the 1994 Newport Beach Dukes, to win all of its regular-season matches.
 (The Newport Beach Dukes lost in the playoffs).
 It was the first time a Washington professional sports team posted an undefeated regular season and also won its league championship.

 In 2012, the Kastles finished 16–0 again, becoming the first U.S. professional sports team to complete back-to-back perfect seasons.

 The Kastles won their 2013 season opener against the New York Sportimes, 23–15, notching their 33rd consecutive victory and equaling the winning streak of the NBA's 1971–72 Los Angeles Lakers.
 In their next match, they beat the Boston Lobsters, 25–12, a 34th victory that set the U.S. record for a winning streak by a major professional sports team.

 On July 10, 2013, the Kastles had their winning streak snapped by the Texas Wild in Las Colinas, Texas.
 The next night at home, the Kastles fell to the Springfield Lasers.
 Martina Hingis was not with the team for the back-to-back losses due to her induction into the International Tennis Hall of Fame.
 The Kastles won the remaining 10 matches of the regular season and ended up with the best record in the WTT at 12–2.
 The Kastles beat the Boston Lobsters in the Eastern Conference Championship match on July 25 by a score of 25–12.
 The Kastles repeated that score of 25–12 in a rain-delayed WTT Championship match against the Springfield Lasers to win their third consecutive WTT Championship and post a final season record of 14–2.